gocd/gocd-trial/README.md

 Access the server by going to: http://localhost:8153

 You may see a "starting" message, if so, wait a few minutes for the server and agent to start.
 Once the server is ready to try you will see a few example pipelines.
-These pipelines have been configured using GoCD's [config as repo feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html).
+These pipelines have been configured using GoCD's [pipelines as code feature](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html).

 ![GoCD Trial](/images/GoCD_Docker_Template_image_1.png)